fieldtrip/website/workshop/natmeg/timefrequency.md

 {% include image src="/assets/img/workshop/natmeg/timefrequency/natmeg_freq12.png" %}

-_Figure 12; A topographic representation of the time-frequency representations of the relative change in beta (15-25 Hz) power, for gradiometers, after 0.5-1.0s, obtained using ft_topoplotTFR._
+_Figure: A topographic representation of the time-frequency representations of the relative change in beta (15-25 Hz) power, for gradiometers, after 0.5-1.0s, obtained using ft_topoplotTFR._

 {% include markup/info %}
 Now that looks a bit funky, right?
 Do you know why?